ITS333y2014/manual/lab04.md

   **Explanation:** The `onResume` is called every time the activity is returned from the background mode to the foreground mode.
 It is called after `onActivityResult`.
 Therefore, we can insert a new record in the `onActivityResult` method, and make the GPA update by `onResume` method.

-4. Implement `ListActivity` to make it display the list of courses.
-Use `android.R.simple_list_item2` as the layout of each item in the listview by making `text1` display the course code, and `text2` display the credit and grade.
+4. Implement `ListCourseActivity` to make it display the list of courses.
+Use `android.R.simple_list_item_2` as the layout of each item in the listview by making `text1` display the course code, and `text2` display the credit and grade.

   **Hint:** we can use `||` to concatenate two strings in SELECT statement.
 For example, `SELECT _id, code, (grade || ' ' || credit) g FROM course;` returns 3 columns i.e. `_id`, `code`, and `g` which a concatenation between `grade` and `credit` with a space in between.